 Knowing you’ll have to answer these questions might also make you challenge yourself to spend money before you go ahead and do it.

 For some of the things you buy, you may just not want to cut them out completely – and that’s ok too!

 Saving money is one thing, but no one expects anyone to live miserably.

 Instead of ditching what you like, try to swap to a cheaper alternative.
-Instead of using your spending diary as a way to zero your ad hoc buys, it’s just as useful to work out ways to lower how much you spend.
+Instead of using your spending diary as a way to zero your impulse buys, it’s just as useful to work out ways to lower how much you spend.

 Your spending diary will no doubt have spotted some trends.
 If you see you’re spending a lot on coffee each month (but you love that caffeine hit), why not stop buying from a café but invest in a coffee machine.

-One month of not spending £3 a day saves you £60 which could help you buy you a coffee machine for home.
+One month of not spending £3 a day saves you £60 which could help you buy yourself a coffee machine for home.

 Maybe you love a pack of crisps so you grab one from the local shop on your lunch break.
 Instead of spending 80p+, buy a multi-pack from the supermarket next time you do a shop, and store them under your desk at work.